vascodpm/retail_experience/README.md

 Generative AI excels at understanding diverse and nuanced language inputs:
  - Linguistic Flexibility: Users can phrase the same intent in different ways, like "filter by white chocolate" or "show me white chocolate."
 GenAI can recognize the intent and act accordingly.
  - Contextual Understanding: GenAI grasps context, allowing it to understand both direct and indirect requests.
- - Scalability: It learns from data, handling new commands without needing pre-programmed variations.
  - Enhanced User Experience: Users can speak naturally, and the AI will adapt, making interactions more intuitive and seamless.

 # 5. Quick set-up